-The Master's and Bachelor’s theses are collected in Aaltodoc publication archive via MyCourses and the eAge electronic service delivery system.
+The master's and bachelor’s theses are submitted to Aaltodoc publication archive via MyCourses and the eAge electronic service delivery system.
+If you are preparing a bachelor's or master's thesis, bear in mind the following issues related to the publicity of the thesis:

 Instructions and schedules for Master's and Bachelor’s thesis can be found on the programme's Into pages.